Research Areas of Interest

-- Non-canonical activities of telomerase reverse transcriptase in cancer
+1.Non-canonical activities of telomerase reverse transcriptase in cancers

 New evidence suggests that high telomerase activity promotes survival of cancer cells in stressful conditions, such as treatment with chemotherapeutic agents.
 These growth advantages provided by telomerase expression are mediated through cellular functions not related to telomere repair.
 We intend to deduce the mechanisms of these telomerase activities in detail, and develop pharmacological strategies to inhibit them.

-- Inheritance and disease mechanisms of X-linked dyskeratosis congenita
+3. Inheritance and disease mechanisms of X-linked dyskeratosis congenita

-- Genetic variations in telomere maintenance
+4. Genetic variations in telomere maintenance

 Epidemiological data has recently linked common genetic changes of members in the telomerase holoenzyme to high incidences of different cancers.
 Our hypothesis is that telomerase function is altered both positively and negatively by these genetic changes, and differentiating these different scenarios is important for the understanding of the etiology of the cancer types.
 We propose to study the effects of these variations in human culture cell models.

 Nguyen KTTT and Wong JMY.
 Telomerase Biogenesis and Activities from the Perspective of Its Direct Interacting Partners.
 Cancers 12(6), E1679 doi: 10.3390/cancers12061679.
 (2020)